Saudi Arabia Explorer

 Next stop is Al Qishlah compound, built with the same red mud as A'arif, the high walls show the power of the local rulers.
 Stay: Holiday Villa Hail (or similar) (B).

-Today, we visit either Dadan and Jabal Ikmah or the Khaybar oasis, depending on your departure date.
-For departures up to and including April 2025, we visit Dadan and Jabal Ikmah.
-First up is Dadan, the capital of the ancient Dadan and Lihyan kingdoms, where 2,000-year-old tombs are cut into red-rock cliffs.
-Then, 10 minutes away, is Jabal Ikmah, where inscriptions, rock art and petroglyphs are on display in a desert canyon.
-For departures after April 2025, we visit the Khaybar oasis if it is open.
+Today, we visit the Khaybar oasis, if it is open.
 This is a volcanic area with black lava stone, mountain vistas and a rich history.
 Before the rise of Islam in the seventh century, the Khaybar region was inhabited by Arabian Jewish tribes.
 In 628 CE, Muslims under the leadership of Prophet Muhammad took over the city during the Battle of Khaybar.

 We visit the remains of the mud city situated in a steep wadi (valley) with several fortresses towering over thousands of green palm trees.
-Whichever you visit, we then continue by road to the second holiest city in Islam: Medina.
+After, continue by road to the second holiest city in Islam: Medina.
 While tourists are strictly forbidden from visiting Mecca, we can see many parts of Medina.
 Medina is centered around Al Masjid an Nabawi (the Prophet's Mosque), a 10-minaret giant that can accommodate one million people.

 We join the throngs of pilgrims in the heart of the city.
 Non-Muslims are welcome to enjoy exterior views of the mosque from the edge of the square, but cannot pass through the gate or enter.
 Sunset is a great time to visit Mount Uhud, a major pilgrimage site and viewpoint across the Holy City.
-We drive about 250mi (400km) today.
-Stay: Millennium Hotel (or similar) Our hotel today is close to Medina airport due to restrictions on where non-Muslim visitors can stay in the city itself (B).
+Our hotel today is close to Medina airport due to restrictions on where non-Muslim visitors can stay in the city itself.
+Stay: Millennium Hotel (or similar) (B).

 There's much more to Medina than its primary holy site.
 We get the chance to visit the terminus station of the Hijaz or Ottoman railway, which once brought pilgrims to Medina from as far away as Damascus in Syria.
 We have browsing time at the central market.
 Saudis are known for having a sweet tooth and the stalls at this bustling souk are ideal for treats such as ma'amoul (butter cookies stuffed with pistachios, walnuts, almonds, or dates), luqaimat (hot, crispy dumplings drizzled in honey) and kunafa (a kind of sweet cheese pie made with semolina pastry and rose water syrup).
 After lunch overlooking the Prophet's Mosque, it's time to board another high-speed train to cover the 250mi (400km) to the coastal city of Jeddah in less than two hours.